bbcharlton/DWA/setup.md

 port:
 ```

 But in order for our Ansible automation to use the server document correctly, we must also rename it our project repo's name.
-For example, we have the **html** document as:
+For example, we have the **html** document in our **templates** folder as:

 ```shell
 html-NAME